Behavioral Intervention Team Policy

 IV.
 BIT referrals

-All members of the university community, regardless of their membership in the BIT, are encouraged to immediately report concerning and/or problematic student behavior to the BIT.
+All members of the university community, regardless of their membership in the BIT, are encouraged to immediately report concerning and/or problematic student situations and behaviors to the BIT.
 In case of an emergency, the community is instructed to call 911.
 Otherwise, referrals to the BIT can be made directly to:

 V. Mandated BIT assessments